SwissDataScienceCenter/renku/docs/tutorials/first_steps/11_sharing_is_caring.rst

 in, so you can see your projects list by clicking on ``Dashboard`` in the top navigation bar.

-Click on your ``Flights-tutorial`` project to open it and then locate and click on the **GitLab** button (1).
+Click on your ``Flights-tutorial`` project to open it.
+Look for the GitLab drop-down button (1).
-This button serves as a convenient shortcut to access the GitLab **Issues** (2) and **Merge Requests** view.
+This button provides a quick way to access GitLab features.
-This action will take you to the GitLab page, allowing you to both observe existing Issues and Merge Requests and initiate new ones.
+One of these options is "Issues" (2).
+Click on this option to view the existing Issues related to your project.

 .. image:: ../../_static/images/ui_05_gitlab-issue.png
     :width: 85%